sjoerdvankreel/firefly-synth/README.md

 Project status:

-- There is no FX-only version yet.
-- There is no monophonic mode yet (the poly/mono switch and envelope retrigger options are grayed out).
-- Other than that, it is a fully-functional polyphonic synth plugin.
+There is no FX-only version yet.
+Other than that, it is a fully-functional synth plugin.

 ![Screenshot](static/screenshot.png)